aigarsdz/brume/README.md

 ## Usage

+- Download the ZIP file and extract it's contents.
+- Open *_config.yml* file and enter your site's URL and add additional configuration or update the existing one if needed.
-To use brume, download the ZIP file and extract it's contents.
-Open up *_data/brume.yml.yml* file and fill in values for site name, author (your name) and description (blog description).
-You should also edit the About page content in *about/index.md*.
-If you want to remove or add additional links to the navigation menu, it can be done using the *_data/links.yml* file.
-The site URL can be set in *_config.yml* file.
+- Open *_data/brume.yml* file and fill in values for site name (site title), author (your name) and description (blog description).
+This file contains all the custom information about your page.
+You can access it using `site.data.brume` object.
+- Open *about/index.md* file and add information about you or your site.
+You can delete this file and directory if not needed.
+- Open *_data/links.yml* and add additional links or update the existing ones that you want to be displayed in the navigation menu.
+- Generate your site and be happy!

 Express your thoughts about it on Twitter [@aigarsdz](http://twitter.com/aigarsdz), and help me make brume better!